August 20, 2025

 This approach mirrors existing prehab models used before surgery.
 It sets a strong foundation and protects long-term results.

-2. Movement programs during treatment
+2. Support members during GLP-1 treatment

 - Preserves lean muscle⁵